sketchware/sketchware.github.io/docs/component-intent.md

 | Intent   | Intent Component        | Yes      |
 | Activity | Activity to navigate to | Yes      |

-## putExtra
+### putExtra

-putExtra is used to pass data to another Activity.
+Pass data to another Activity.
 After you pass the data, you retrieve the data using the `Activity getExtra key []` block.

 ![put extra](assets/intent/put-extra.png)